LuoFeifan77/DeepFAFM/README.md

 # Acknowledgement
 The framework implementation is adapted from [Unsupervised Learning of Robust Spectral Shape Matching](https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/tree/main?tab=readme-ov-file).\
-The implementation of [DiffusionNet](https://github.com/nmwsharp/diffusion-net) is based on the official implementation.\
+The feature learning network implementation is adapted from [DiffusionNet](https://github.com/nmwsharp/diffusion-net)\
 The filter learning network implementation is adapted from [How Powerful are Spectral Graph Neural Networks](https://github.com/GraphPKU/JacobiConv/tree/master).

 # Attribution